EE Funding

 Mini-Grant Details

 AEEA supports environmental and outdoor education through an annual mini-grant program.
 The program is designed to support, enhance, and expand the implementation of environmental and outdoor education throughout the state of Arkansas by classroom teachers and non-formal educators and organizations.
 AEEA funds projects that include, but are not limited to, direct hands-on education programs, educator professional development, and community engagement events.
+Educators have the opportunity to expand who learns about and experiences the outdoors and to ensure we all have opportunities to connect with the natural world we depend on.

 For more on environmental education, see our page “What is Environmental Education.”